dayqiu22/cereal_analysis/README.md

-# Simple analysis on a data set of cereals by Chris Crawford on Kaggle.
+# Pyhton program performing simple data analysis on a dataset of common cereal brands by Chris Crawford on Kaggle.